 Plot of Land (2019-2020)

-Digital prints, Javascript interface projection, pair of white gloves
+Digital prints, found objects, Javascript interface projection, pair of white gloves

 Installation at URA Singapore City Gallery, 2019